lmorenoo/phonebook-challenge/README.md

 # README #

+### Solution

+There are 2 projects phonebook-spring-boot for the backend and phonebook-ui-angular for the frontend, in each one there is a README.md with the steps to run the app

 ### The Phonebook code challenge ###

 This is the code challenge for JAVA developers.
 It aims to determine the coding competence on potential candidates.